 The proposal to merge the Grants.gov Find functionality and the General Services Administration (GSA) Integrated Acquisitions Environment-system Federal Business Opportunities into a combined Federal Opportunities will not serve the interests of the grantee community.
 GSA's focus on procurement activities drives the structure of the Federal Business Opportunities and we believe that more, unspecialized information will create a level of confusion for potential grantees and result in a significant wasted effort.
 The continuing failure to stabilize the funding for Grants.gov through a direct appropriation and the structural impediments to ensure timely transfers of funds to HHS under the current fee-based system has weakened the ability of Grants.gov to enhance the capabilities and ensure the continuation of this vital resource.
-This instability contributes to the persistence of standalone application systems in some agencies.
-These stand-alone systems fail to provide the level of functionality such as system-to-system submissions and require applicant organizations to maintain multiple strategies to assist applicants.
+This instability contributes to the persistence of stand-alone application systems in some agencies.
+These stand-alone systems fail to provide the level of

+Council on Governmental Relations, July 28, 2011 Page 38 of 45 functionality such as system-to-system submissions and require applicant organizations to maintain multiple strategies to assist applicants.